-The Synthesis Report Core Writing Team authors will work in teams to develop detailed narratives for the report's sections, or topics, based on the Synthesis Report outline that the IPCC approved at its 52nd Session in February 2020 in Paris, France.
-The agreed outline includes four sections - Introduction, Current Status and Trends, Long-Term Climate and Development Futures and Near-Term Responses in a Changing Climate.
-The Core Writing Team will also identify potential key messages that each section can deliver, cross-section topics, as well as drafting responsibilities for each author.
+The Draft Synthesis Report Longer Report under preparation is composed of four sections - Introduction, Current Status and Trends, Long-Term Climate and Development Futures and Near-Term Responses in a Changing Climate.
+The Core Writing Team is also working on key messages that each section can deliver, and cross-section topics.

-For more information please visit www.ipcc.ch.
+For more information, please visit www.ipcc.ch.